memgraph/docs/docs/how-to-guides/create-backup.md

 data in a recoverable format.
 On startup, it searches for previously saved durability files and uses them to recreate the most recent DB state.

-When talking about the data directory, we are actually talking about two directories, `snapshots` and `wal` which are usually located in the `/var/lib/memgraph` folder.
+When talking about the data directory in the context of backup and restore, we are actually talking about two directories, `snapshots` and `wal`, which are usually located in the `/var/lib/memgraph` folder.

 Snapshots are created periodically based on the value defined with the